Testing and side effects of medical cannabis

 Australia has some of the strictest quality requirements for therapeutic goods globally thanks to the Australian Government’s commitment to providing a safe product to patients.
-All medical cannabis therapies produced within Australia must satisfy the strict labelling and quality requirements to ensure all products free from pesticides, moulds, bacteria, heavy metals, etc. These ensure Little Green Pharma products are highly sought after in global markets.
+All medical cannabis therapies produced within Australia must satisfy the strict labelling and quality requirements to ensure all products free from pesticides, moulds, bacteria, heavy metals and contaminants.

 Safety of Medicinal Cannabis and side effects